BenTade/beta_tender/README.md

 2. **Track Progress**:
    - View moderation state badges in the dateline detail view
-   - See who is assigned to proofread each tender
    - Monitor share/sync status for published tenders

 ## Content Types and Fields